yaswanthksas/cdac-yash-esd/data_structures/1_stack/readme.md

 # 2. To find if the string is balanced or not : [Balanced ](./balanced.c)

 # 3. To convert infix operation to postfix operation : [infix to postfix](./infix_post.c)

+# 4. To convert infix operation to prefix operation :